Cristina-Sa20/Avocado-EV3/README.md

 ## 6.1 src

+This folder contains the source code and executable EV3 programs used to control the autonomous vehicle.
+It includes the different iterations of our wall-following and steering routines in .bp and .ev3 formats, together with a detailed explanation of the control logic and programming structure.

+Folder: src/README.md

 ## 6.2 schemes

+This folder contains the technical schemes and diagrams of our robot.
+These files show the mechanical structure, component placement, connections, and other technical details used during the design and construction of the autonomous vehicle.

+The schemes are provided as a reference for understanding how the different components are organized and connected.

+Folder: schemes

 ## 6.3 models

+This folder contains the digital models and design references used during the development of the robot.

+Folder: models

 ## 6.4 t-photos

+This folder contains photographs of the team, including the “About Us” section and information about the roles and responsibilities of each team member.

-In this file, you'll find photos of the team, a section titled “About Us,” and a description of our roles within the team.
+These photos document the people involved in the development of the project and the organization of the team.

+Folder: t-photos

 ## 6.5 v-photos

-This file contains photos of the two prototypes of our autonomous vehicle, taken from different angles, along with a brief explanation.
+This folder contains photographs of the different prototypes of our autonomous vehicle.
+The prototypes are shown from different angles, accompanied by visual references that document the evolution of the robot throughout the development process.

+These images allow the changes made to the mechanical structure and component arrangement to be compared between prototypes.

+Folder: v-photos

 ## 6.6 video

-When you open this file, you'll find some short videos and demonstration videos showing how the autonomous vehicle completes the competition rounds.
+This folder contains short videos and demonstrations of our autonomous vehicle during testing and competition practice.

+The videos show the robot performing different tasks, including autonomous movement, wall following, obstacle detection, steering, and complete competition rounds.
+They provide visual evidence of the robot's performance and the development of our control strategies.
 ---

 # 7.Robot Construction